intersel/iFSM/README.md

 iFSM
 ====

-A  (yet another) powerful and flexible Finite and Hierarchical State Machine ( FSM / HSM ) for javascript and JQuery.
+A  (yet another) powerful and flexible Finite and Hierarchical State Machine ( FSM / HSM ) for JQuery.

 How to use it :
 ===============